Your cart

 The 1870s in Harcourt

-Nestled near Castlemaine on the legendary Victorian goldfields lies the evocative ruin of the Victorian Ladies Sericulture Company.
-Established in the 1870s, this remarkable enterprise was revolutionary in every sense—a wholly female board and voting rights reserved exclusively for women.
-Under the spirited leadership of Ms Sarah Bladen Neill, the company dared to proclaim that “not even in America has there been a company formed entirely of women.”
+Near Castlemaine, on Victoria’s storied goldfields, stand the remnants of the Victorian Ladies Sericulture Company.
+Founded in the 1870s, it was revolutionary: a wholly female board with voting rights reserved exclusively for women.
+Under the leadership of Sarah Bladen Neill, the company declared boldly that “not even in America has there been a company formed entirely of women.”

-Gifted 250 hectares upon Mount Alexander, the company set about planting 35,000 mulberry saplings—silkworms’ sole sustenance—and erected a stately breeding pavilion to nurture the delicate larvae.
-But beyond mere commerce, Ms Bladen Neill harboured a loftier dream: to empower women by providing them with vocation and skill.
-By offering sericulture training to those “kept in compulsory idleness and dependence,” she envisioned a blossoming workforce of artisans, each daughter deemed “a mine of wealth” through her mastery of silk.
+Granted 250 hectares on Mount Alexander, the company planted 35,000 mulberry saplings—the sole sustenance of silkworms—and built a dedicated breeding pavilion.
+Yet Ms Bladen Neill’s ambition extended beyond commerce.
+She sought to empower women with vocation and skill, providing sericulture training to those “kept in compulsory idleness and dependence,” envisioning each apprentice as “a mine of wealth” through mastery of silk.

 A Renewed Landscape in the 21st Century

-In Western Australia’s Margaret River region, Margaret River Silk Road once conjured approximately 25,000 cocoons annually at the zenith of its operations.
-Yet, as 10,000 cocoons are required to yield a single kilogram of silk, the farm’s artisanal output—equating to roughly 25 to 30 scarves each year—fell short of sustaining the proprietors’ pristine farm boutique.
-To offset this scarcity, founders Rob Sheahan and Amanda Tagliaferri forged alliances with Cambodian silk growers.
-Despite their relentless pursuit of excellence, the business ultimately closed its doors in 2018.
+In Western Australia’s Margaret River region, Margaret River Silk Road once produced approximately 25,000 cocoons annually at its peak.
+Yet with 10,000 cocoons required to yield a single kilogram of silk, the farm’s artisanal output—roughly 25 to 30 scarves per year—was insufficient to sustain its boutique operation.
+To address this scarcity, founders Rob Sheahan and Amanda Tagliaferri collaborated with Cambodian silk growers.
+Despite their dedication, the enterprise ultimately closed in 2018.

 In the lush hinterland of Queensland’s Sunshine Coast, the Kureelpa Mulberry Company emerged from Peter Lynch’s retirement reflections in 2016.
 Enchanted by the birds sweeping through his backyard mulberry grove, Peter and his wife, Karen, entrusted themselves to the Blackall Range’s verdant slopes.
 Although the varietal’s seasonality and the fleeting freshness of its fruit meant that most sales remained local, Peter’s learnings—such as the extension of harvest by staggered pruning—lend the farm an artisanal chiaroscuro: each punnet embodies a fleeting luxury beneath the subtropical sun.